Kamath invests in Indian startups including Nazara and Licious

 The reports come just days after the Zerodha co-founder invested 100 Cr (about $12 million) in publicly traded online gaming startup Nazara Technologies.

-Kamath also has stakes in Licious and Third Wave Coffee Roasters, as well as recent investments including The Mainstreet Marketplace, Metaman, NAS Academy, and Growth School.
+Kamath also has stakes in Licious and Third Wave Coffee recent investments including The Mainstreet Marketplace, Metaman, NAS Academy, and Growth School.

-The company initially wanted to raise $250 million at a $1.3 billion valuation, but it abandoned those plans due to current market conditions, The Arc reported.
+The company initially wanted to raise $250 million at a $1.3 billion valuation, those plans due to current market conditions, The Arc reported.
 The EV startup was valued at around $750 million in the previous round.

 Ather offers two main products: the Ather 450X and Ather 450S.
-The startup is looking to expand its product portfolio and is looking to fund it through a $250 million funding round.
+The startup is looking to expand its product portfolio it through a $250 million funding round.
 Ather’s revenue reached INR 1,806 Cr in FY23, up significantly from INR 408.5 Cr in FY22.

 Ather Energy is also facing a decline in sales since government subsidies for faster adoption of electric vehicle manufacturing (FAME-II) were removed last June.
 During that month, Ather sold 15,420 units, which dropped to 6,835 units in August.